bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 1. **Byte1** - first byte of door ID, in hex
 2. **Byte2** - second byte of door ID, in hex
 3. **Byte3** - third byte of door ID, in hex

+### “IM21 Warning: state machine”

+This event is published if the firmware's checkIM21() function sees that a door event has been missed.

+The IM21 door sensor increments a control byte by 0x01 every time a door event (open, close, heartbeat) is transmitted.
+The firmware will publish an "IM21 Warning” event if it receives a control byte that is greater than the previous event's control byte + 0x01.

+Be aware:  this means that notification a door event is missed won't be published until the next door event is received from the IM21 sensor.
+As you can see in the Event Data section below, the last received and the most recently received door control bytes are published to the cloud.
+So, for example, if prev_control_byte = 0x05 and curr_door_byte = 0x08, that means you have missed door events 0x06 and 0x07.

+**Event Name**: IM21 Warning

+**Event data:**

+1. **Byte1** - first byte of door ID, in hex
+2. **Byte2** - second byte of door ID, in hex
+3. **Byte3** - third byte of door ID, in hex
+4. **prev_control_byte** - Last door control byte received
+5. **curr_control_byte** - Most recent door control byte received

 #### "**spark/device/diagnostics/update**"